kitswas/VirtualGamePad/README.md

 The source code for the Android app is available at [kitswas/VirtualGamePad-Mobile](https://github.com/kitswas/VirtualGamePad-Mobile).

-The source code for the Windows app is available at [kitswas/VirtualGamePad-PC](https://github.com/kitswas/VirtualGamePad-PC).
+The source code for the PC (Linux and Windows) app is available at [kitswas/VirtualGamePad-PC](https://github.com/kitswas/VirtualGamePad-PC).
 Visit the [companion website](https://kitswas.github.io/VirtualGamePad-PC/) to see the documentation.

 [kitswas/VGP_Data_Exchange](https://github.com/kitswas/VGP_Data_Exchange/) is used to handle the communication between the client and the server.